captainbland/nim-validation/README.md

 ### Cross field validation

 With nim-validation, you can validate a field against any of the other fields in the object - even those which are nested within the object.
 Using the `this` keyword to reference the current object, you can reference any of the fields on that object.
-In the below example, we access the 'something' field of a child object.
+In the below example, we access the 'something' field of a child object in the equals validation.
 This could be, for instance, a reference to a parent object.

 There is an example in the tests for this, it is the below: